yanqiangyu/Games/README.md

 		com.ialogic.games.cards.CardPlayTest

-	Input 4 player names and the test program will take them a team game up to 100 rounds or when either team's score is over +/-1000 in a second.
+	Input 4 player names and the test program will take them through a team game up to 100 rounds or when either team's score is over +/-1000 in a second.

 For human players, HTML5 + and server side java is done.
 User management and multiple room game play is underway.
-I just created issues list to keep track of things to do.
+I just created a issues list to keep track of things to do.

 To run your own game server: